lucaswerkmeister/m3api-query/README.md

 the function automatically follows continuation and merges the responses back into a single object.

+### queryFullPageByPageId

+Just like `queryFullPageByTitle`, but the second argument is a page ID instead of a title.
+(The page ID can be given as a number or as a numeric string.)

+### queryFullRevisionByRevisionId

+Similar to `queryFullPageByPageId`, but returns a revision instead of a page.

 ### queryFullPages

 Get the full data for a collection of pages,